KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 # Start

-You can directly download the challenge data from the Physionet 2021 homepage: https://physionet.org/content/challenge-2021/1.0.3/#files, or you might have look at my Google Drive, where I wrapped all the ECG files in a single .h5 (key-value) file: https://drive.google.com/drive/folders/1e0LygPzn5tM9i2m2leXFwSs5J5og97W5 -> do download physionet2021.h5, physionet2021_references.csv (labels) and codes_SNOMED.csv.
+You can directly download the challenge data from the Physionet 2021 homepage: https://physionet.org/content/challenge-2021/1.0.3/#files, or you might have a look at my Google Drive, where I wrapped all the ECG files in a single .h5 (key-value) file: https://drive.google.com/drive/folders/1e0LygPzn5tM9i2m2leXFwSs5J5og97W5 -> do download physionet2021.h5, physionet2021_references.csv (labels) and codes_SNOMED.csv.

 #### About the data